sindresorhus/awesome/pull_request_template.md

 ## Requirements for your pull request

+- **You have to review at least 2 other [open pull requests](https://github.com/sindresorhus/awesome/pulls?q=is%3Apr+is%3Aopen).** Try to prioritize unreviewed PRs, but you can also add more comments to reviewed PRs.
+Go through the below list when reviewing.
+This requirement is meant to help make the Awesome project self-sustaining.
+Comment here which PRs you reviewed.
+You're expected to put a good effort into this and to be thorough.
+Look at previous PR reviews for inspiration.
 - I have read and understood the [instructions for creating a list](https://github.com/sindresorhus/awesome/blob/master/create-list.md).
 - This pull request has a descriptive title in the format `Add Name of List` (Example: `Add Swift`), not `Update readme.md` or `Add awesome list`.
 - The entry in the Awesome list should: